dawsers/hyprscroller/README.md

 ## Aligning

-Columns are generally aligned in automatic mode, always making the active one visible, and trying to make at least the previously focused one visible too.
+Columns are generally aligned in automatic mode, always making the active one visible, and trying to make at least the previously focused one visible too if it fits the viewport, if not, the one adjacent on the other side.
-Focus is *lazy*: if a column is visible, it doesn't move it when changing focus or moving the window, so you can keep your eyes focused on that region of the screen.
 However, you can always align any column to the *center*, *left* or *right* of the monitor, for example center a column for easier reading, regardless of what happens to the other columns.
+As soon as you change focus or move a column, the alignment is lost.

 `alignwindow` takes a parameter: `l` or `left`, `r` or `right`, and `c` or `center` or `centre`.